-In addition to premium stability (discussed in Attachment II), insurers have re-entered the market and expanded service areas.
+In addition to premium stability, insurers have re-entered the market and expanded service areas.
 This has created additional competition and increased consumer choice across the state.
 In 2022, fifteen insurers are participating in the individual market, with fourteen of those offering coverage on the Federally Facilitated Marketplace (FFM).